flow-project/flow/docs/source/flow_setup.rst

 ====================
-VNC desktop using Docker for simple utilisation
+Remot desktop using Docker for simple utilisation of flow
 ====================
-Installation of a vnc desktop to get access to flow quickly
+Installation of a remot desktop and docker to get access to flow quickly

 First install docker on https://www.docker.com/